Information Security Requirements: Your Obligations & Considerations

 4. Security Awareness

-The security program must raise the overall information security awareness of the organization in order to ensure privacy and security issues are mitigated and given adequate respect and consideration.
+Your new information security program must raise the overall information security awareness of the organization, in order to ensure privacy and security issues are mitigated and given adequate respect and consideration.

 5. Integration and Interoperability

-The security program requires well-defined and mature processes and controls that support information security, privacy, and compliance management obligations.
+The security program you put in place will require well-defined and mature processes and controls that support information security, privacy, and compliance management obligations.

 6. Data Protection

 The primary expectation is that sensitive or critical information is secured from unauthorized access and disclosure.
-This expectation drives more detailed expectations such as proper access control, encryption, and threat management.
+However, this expectation drives more detailed expectations as well, such as proper access control, encryption, and threat management.

 7. End-User Ease of Use

-Security controls must be easy for end users, being sure not to impede their ability to complete their duties.
+Security controls must be easy for end-users, being sure not to impede their ability to complete their duties.
+If it impedes their abilities, they’re less likely to comply.

-The security strategy must support innovative processes and enable the freedom to use new technologies.
+The security strategy you implement must support innovative processes and enable the freedom to use new technologies.

 9. Confidence and Assurance